D'Azevedo, Warren L.

 Found in 14 Collections and/or Records:

-Overview This collection reflects the donor's years of research and teaching in the field of anthropology of the Washo and Great Basin Indians and does not include any of his work on African cultures (1859-1992).
-Created by Warren L. D'Azevedo who was a graduate student of anthropology.
+This collection reflects the donor's years of research and teaching in the field of anthropology of the Washoe and Great Basin Indians and does not include any of his work on African cultures (1859-1992).
+Created by Warren L. D'Azevedo, who was a graduate student of anthropology.

 Warren L. D'Azevedo is a professor of Anthropology at the University of Nevada, Reno.
-Commemorative album compiled by Nevada friends and collegues to celebrate the 100th birthday of Swedish linguist and folklorist Sven Liljeblad; the 90th birthday of his wife, Astrid Liljeblad; and their 50th wedding anniversary.
-Contents include letters, reminiscences, photographs, and press release (1999).
+Commemorative album compiled by Nevada friends and colleagues to celebrate the 100th birthday of Swedish linguist and folklorist Sven Liljeblad; the 90th birthday of his wife, Astrid Liljeblad; and their 50th wedding anniversary.
+Contents include letters, reminiscences, photographs, and a press release (1999).